-Homemade Mango Lemonade Recipe is made from scratch, quick and easily in a blender without any simple syrup with only 3 ingredients.
-It’s the perfect summer drink!
+This Mango Lemonade recipe is made from scratch in a blender, without any simple syrup with only 3 ingredients.
+It's the perfect summer drink!

 Why you'll love this recipe?